Humbly Homemade

 • Sprinkle ¼ teaspoon flour or cornmeal onto a large piece of parchment paper to prevent your loaf from sticking to the paper, and place the proofed dough ball seam-side-down on top.

-• Carefully remove the hot Dutch oven from the oven & remove the lid.
+• Bake: Carefully remove the hot Dutch oven from the oven & remove the lid.
 Pick up your dough by the corners of the parchment paper and carefully place it inside the Dutch oven.
 Cover with the lid and bake for 30 minutes.
 Remove the lid and bake for another 10 minutes, or until the crust is golden brown and crispy.

-• Carefully lift the bread out of the Dutch oven, and allow it to cool on a wire cooling rack for at least 1 hour before slicing.
+• Cool: Carefully lift the bread out of the Dutch oven, and allow it to cool on a wire cooling rack for at least 1 hour before slicing.
 Enjoy!

 Nutrition